Exemption from filing an income tax return for your employees

 Conditions for the single annual calculation

-You may only apply this method if you have filed a request with us and we have given you our approval.
-To receive our approval, you must at least meet the following conditions:
+You may only use this method if you have agreed working arrangements with us and we have given you written approval to do so.
+To receive approval, you must discuss this with your Tax Office.

 • Your employee only earns income from employment from you and has no other Dutch sourced income.